 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

+Human-grade dog food is one of the most prominent trends in the pet industry, along with things like gently cooked food and raw diets.
+I myself consider it a plus if a fresh dog food delivery service offers human-grade options compared to feed-grade pet foods.
+For me, it simply ensures that my dogs are eating high-quality food, especially if they are also checked by veterinary nutritionists.
 There’s a growing paradigm among pet parents that their pets’ food should be subject to the same quality standards holding human food producers accountable.
 But how does the label of “human grade” really affect the quality of your dog’s food?

 While the notion of human-grade meat may invoke images such as grass-fed beef, a USDA-inspected facility, and whole food ingredients, the reality can be quite far from that.
 Let’s explore what exactly human-grade dog food is and what effect it has on your pet’s food.

 Generally, pet foods are stamped “human grade” when the FDA (or an equivalent authority for other countries) applies the standards used to mark food products as safe for human consumption to dog food.
 However, there is no real legal definition for the term, according to the Association of American Feed Control Officials (AAFCO).
 All you need to be able to mark dog food “human grade” is by only making use of pet food ingredients that are edible to humans.

 Human grade pet food can be thought of as an answer to growing concerns that traditional dog food is made with poor-quality ingredients.
 With human grade ingredients, pet owners can be sure that the dog food they buy is protected by the same quality control that ensures the safety of human food.
 This is exactly what they do over at The Farmer’s Dog, a pet food delivery service that makes customized, human-grade meals.

 Does human grade mean safer or healthier?